gerbec/react-native-app/README.md

 We create this new app to invstigate how to work with React Native, here i use tools like "Expo" that help so much. it's so different from React js, well, all the structure of building components, how to reuse nesting styles, the animations.
-I think that it's very interesting about to have a powerfull way to create an application for every mobile plattaform as an app, also having the oportunity of compile it directly.
+I think that it's very interesting about to have a powerfull way to create an application for every mobile plattaform as an app, also havving the oportunity of compile it directly.

 Libraries used: